akka/akka-grpc/docs/src/main/paradox/mtls.md

 When run the server will only accept client connections that use a keypair that it considers valid, other connections will be denied and fail with a TLS protocol error.

-It is possible to rotate the certificates without restarting the service, see @extref[Akka HTTP documentation](akka-http:server-side/server-https-support.html#rotating-certificates)
+It is possible to rotate the certificates without restarting the service, see the @extref[Akka HTTP documentation](akka-http:server-side/server-https-support.html#rotating-certificates).

 ## Setting the client up

-In the client, the trust store must be set up to trust the server cert, in our sample it is signed with the same CA as the
+In the client, the trust store must be set up to trust the server certificate, in our example it is signed with the same CA as the
 server:

 Scala